here is Winter

 she is a storm

 from chaos & ice

 As our train sped out of Strasbourg, I could feel the chill in my bones and smell snow in the air.
 It was strangely nostalgic as I felt the same way when I drove west of Denver, into the mountains, except this time I was heading east, out of France, and into Switzerland.

 I glanced at my shoes and my little red carry-on in dismay.
 The snow was falling quite thickly now, reminding me of winter countrysides in the Midwest as blankets of snow enveloped the small towns we passed by.
 I don’t remember ascending into the Alps as by then, our train was engulfed by the storm.
 I sadly thought about my snow boots.
 My boots, along with the rest of my winter gear, were stuffed in a closet thousands of miles away in Colorado.

 Nothing feels worse than being unprepared.
-But like the same rule out in the Rocky Mountains, you’re supposed to prepare for all seasons.
+I should’ve known better though.
+In the Rockies, you’re supposed to be prepared for all seasons.
 The same goes for Switzerland.

-We chose to stay in Interlaken as there was a train station (do you see a trend yet?) and it was on the way to Italy.
+We chose to stay in Interlaken as there was a train station close by, and it was on the way to Italy.
 It’s nestled between the gorgeous lakes, Thunersee and Brienzersee, and surrounded by mountains.
 We found an Airbnb in Wilderswil, just a ten minute train south of Interlaken.
 However, the train was down due to snow so they had complimentary buses that dropped us off at the Wilderswil train stop.
-From there, we walked to our Airbnb, Hotel Bären, which had a sauna, restaurant ($$$), and very nice concierge to help us during our stay.
+From there, we walked to our Airbnb, Hotel Bären, which had a sauna, restaurant, and very nice concierge to help us during our stay.

 Next on the blog: A Weekend in Florence